 Step 5: Gently press your comforter down to release soap from the fabric and filler.

 Step 6: Drain the tub, then rinse your comforter with warm water to remove excess soap.

 Step 7: Gently squeeze your comforter, or press it down, to remove excess water.
 Don’t wring it out, since wringing can damage the filling.

 Find washers and dryers that handle any load at Whirlpool

 Whether you’re washing clothes, blankets, sheets or comforters, you need a washer and dryer that can keep up with your family’s needs.
-That’s why Whirlpool offers a wide range of laundry appliances with the features you need to make laundry day a better day.
-Explore our washers and dryers to find the right fit for your laundry room today.
+That’s why Whirlpool brand offers a wide range of laundry appliances with the features you need to make laundry day a better day.
+Explore Whirlpool® Washers and Dryers to find the right fit for your laundry room today.